 Try to stop working at the same time every day, no matter what’s going on.
 Don’t stay late at the office or continue to work at home because of problems or crisis.
 Remember, there’s bound to be some kind of challenge — that’s what life is all about!
 You’ll be better able to deal with those issues in the morning with a clear mind.

 These include email managers, automated websites, and other tools.
 Automation can save time, if you take advantage of it.
 For example, eBay will automatically relist your items.
 That way you only need to deal with follow-up if an item sells.
 Most of your website’s functions can be automated.
+But make sure your have data room companies to make sure all your information is safe.

 If possible, have a separate room that’s just for your business.
 That way you won’t see distractions, such as the laundry, the TV set, the video game console, or the dirty dishes.
 Try to move everything non-work related away from your office space.
 You might consider renting office space away from home if you can afford it.